TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 Say hello to Anthony

-On the balcony of Tarzan's Sussex Lodge, is a giant model of an Australian Bulldog Ant, made by a local artist at 300 times full size, from sycamore and other woods cut on site.
+On the adjacent roof to Tarzan's Sussex Lodge, is (portably) a giant model of an Australian Bulldog Ant, made by a local artist at 300 times full size, from sycamore and other woods cut on site.
 Shades of Marvel's Ant Man, or Jules Verne's Mysterious Island.
 Make a small one yourself, to take home, if you feel creative.
 This sculpture is over 10 feet long, including the antennae.
 We'd suggest making something a little smaller.
 Say 5-10 inches (125-250mm).
+Anthony moves around quite a bit, from one roof to another, even venturing into the field next door.
+Along public footpaths and the like from time to time.

 PUBLIC FOOTPATHS - Essential for healthy living, we all need space to roam, stretch our legs (or even jog) and experience nature.
 This is one of the well trodden footpaths in the field adjacent to Tarzan's Lodge, providing access from a number of different directions.
 The footpath leads down to the Pevensey Levels.
 A site of special scientific interest.